uxmancis/ft_irc/README.md

 ft_irc is a project where we'll build our own IRC server from scratch.
 The project will be developed by &lt;ngastana>, &lt;emunoz>, and &lt;uxmancis> — a server ;)

 Personal folder with notes: [ft_irc_guapitos](https://drive.google.com/drive/folders/1pXwRRksi2WpImJ33RExZgMU-KetLdZ9y)

+** eneko, nerea and uxue folders have been created as 3 independent Workspaces to be used if needed **